Technigo/project-news-site/README.md

 ## The problem

 I started out by searching for some inspiration for the layout.
 I then sketched out a rough idea in Figma on how I wanted it to look.
-I chose my theme based on the fact that birds are pretty and finding good, free images of them is quite easy.
+I chose my theme based on the fact that birds are pretty and that finding good, free images of them is quite easy.

+My next step was to plan out my HTML structure and what decide which parts were going to be CSS Grid and Flexbox.
+I decided to try creating a standard 12 column grid using CSS Grid and using Flexbox for different elements within my grid.

-I used ChatGPT to create topics for me and also a preamble to each article.
+I used ChatGPT to create topics for me and also preambles for each article.
+I found images on Unsplash.

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?
+If I would have more time I would look into the sizing of the cards on mobile.
+The flamingo story got very tall on mobile due to the image size.

 ## View it live